Oluwapemzzy/Sales-Performance-Analysis/README.md

 ### Average Sales per Product
 - I calculated the average sales by using the AVERAGEGIF function for each product.

   ![Average Sales Per Product](https://github.com/user-attachments/assets/3a2cb4cc-e128-4b2b-a4df-20f24830c128)

 ### Total Revenue by Region

-- Total revenuwe by region was calculated using the SUMIF function.
+- Total revenue by region was calculated using the SUMIF function.

   ![Total Revenue by Region](https://github.com/user-attachments/assets/d491442f-6ae8-4f12-9b98-1e963a4f527c)